-VLP develops and manages pro bono programs that are convenient, rewarding and impactful.
+VLP develops and manages pro bono and reduced fee programs that are convenient, rewarding and impactful.
 Although programs have adapted and changed over the years, VLP’s mission remains unchanged.

-To improve access to justice through the delivery of quality pro bono legal services.
+To improve access to justice through the delivery of quality pro bono and reduced fee legal services.